CirclesUBI/land-local/readme.md

 ### ganache
 This image runs a ganache instance with all circles contracts pre-deployed.

+### frontend
+Pulls the o-platform repository and builds the frontend.
+Then uses nginx to serve the svelte app.

 ## Port mappings
 The docker compose maps the following services by default:
 * api-server: 8989